fusioncharts/dev_centre_docs/upgrading/changed-behavior.md

 <h4>Inverse Y-axis on Scatter and Bubble Charts </h4>

 - **Summary:** FusionCharts now supports inverting the y-axis on Scatter and Bubble Charts.
-This facilitates users in spotting trends or patterns from a different perspective using the `reverseYaxis` attribute.
+This facilitates users in spotting trends or patterns from a different perspective using the `reverseyaxis` attribute.
 - **Impact:** Users can now more easily control how data is displayed, especially for datasets with descending values or negative/positive axes.
 - **What to Check:** Test both axes for your graphics; this way, you can see which one is preferable for displaying the information and data corresponding to your project.